DivjotRulez/DivjotRulez/README.md

 - 👋 Hi, I’m @DivjotRulez
 - 👀 I’m interested in music production
 - 🌱 I’m currently learning on how to run a succesful usic festival
-- 💞️ I’m looking to collaborate on NOTHING.
+- 💞️ I’m looking to collaborate on online crypto casino.
-- 📫 How to reach me inquiries@divjotabhol.com or Divjot@hollfest.co.uk
+- 📫 How to reach me info@d2traps.com

 <!---
 DivjotRulez/DivjotRulez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.